Quick And Easy: Smoked Pork Steaks

 It is important to note that when smoked pork steaks are cooked the right way, they turn out to be among the tastiest meals on earth or supposedly that you have ever tasted.

 You might find it hard to conquer with me at the moment but wait until you try out this amazing recipe.
-Most of the ingredients that I have used are readily available thus you do not have to stretch your pocket to acquire them.
+Most of the ingredients that I have used are readily available thus you do not have to stretch your pocket to acquire them at your local grocery store.
+It is one of the easy recipes, so no excuses!

 Step by step instructions

 You will need pork steaks as many as per your love for pork or as per guests list.
-You also need all-purpose rub, a can of coke, sprite, a spray bottle, brine, your preferred BBQ sauce, and honey.
+You also need all-purpose dry rub, a can of coke, sprite, a spray bottle, brine, your preferred barbecue sauce, and honey.

 Here is my brine recipe in which it should be noted that the measurements that I have given below for my recipe depend on the quantity of the pork steak.